stevemussmann/p12automation/README.md

 Most of the below (i.e., Conda installation, creation of folders, modification of .bashrc, etc.) only needs to be done once for setup of this package unless you move to a new computer.

 ### Conda Installation
+Miniconda needs to be installed if it is not already configured on your computer.
+If you already have Miniconda installed, skip to "Making a Conda Environment"
 Launch Windows Subsystem for Linux (WSL) and download the miniconda installer:
 ```
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh